Resource Development Publications Limited

 THE BIG SHIFT - THE WORLD IN TRANSITION AS NEW ECONOMIC POWERS ARE RISING IN ASIA

-The global economy is in a transition driven by several key and interconnected factors: geopolitical shifts and the fragmentation of trade, rapid technological advancement, the urgent push for decarbonization and sustainability, and significant demographic changes.
+The global economy is in a transition driven by several key and interconnected factors

 THE QUEST FOR AFRICA'S GLOBAL COMPETITIVENESS: CHALLENGES AND OPPORTUNITIES.